 There’s a misconception that aesthetic appeal and practical needs are at odds.
 Gut remodeling gives you the best of both worlds: the sophisticated artistry of older architecture alongside the comfort and convenience of modern construction.
 Gut remodeling as an approach proves the homeowner with certainty as to the quality and condition of the home’s structure and core systems–while allowing the interior layout and finishes to be designed and crafted exactly to the owner’s taste.

-So just how much does it cost to do a gut remodel in Boston?
-Let’s preface our numbers with a quick review of the state of the market in 2021.
-The home renovation industry saw a significant increase in the cost of materials throughout 2020, partly due to more people taking on home improvement projects while sheltering in place.
-So far, 2021 hasn’t seen a marked drop in these numbers, and many industry experts don’t expect that we will see a price drop for materials in the near future.
+So just how much does it cost to do a complete gut remodel in Boston?
+Let’s preface our numbers with a quick review of the state of the market in 2022.
+The home renovation industry saw a significant increase in the cost of materials throughout 2021, partly due to supply issues, labor shortages and more people taking on home improvement projects while sheltering in place.
+So far, 2022 hasn’t seen a big drop in these numbers, and many industry experts don’t expect that we will see a major price reduction for materials in the near future.
+Lumber costs are down and some supply chain issues have subsided but materials and labor costs are not predicted to remain steady this year.
 Naturally, this corresponds to a proportional increase in gut remodeling prices.

 In Boston, another factor to be aware of is that there’s a high demand for remodeling services due to the lack of new homes the city can accommodate–a key factor.
 With this in mind, let’s take a look at remodeling cost averages across the U.S. and then compare these with the Boston area.

-According to the Remodeling Cost vs. Value report for 2021, these are the following national averages for some of the most common remodeling projects.
+According to the Remodeling Cost vs. Value report for 2022, these are the following averages for some of the most common remodeling projects in the Greater Boston Area.
 Keep in mind that these numbers are for area-specific remodeling projects and may not encompass a full gut remodel (taking the house down to the studs and replacing systems).

 Our first example of a whole home remodel cost a total of $738,400.
 This encompassed remodeling the home’s entire interior.
 The original footprint of the house measured 1,128 square feet, and New England Design & Construction completed a full remodel at $300 per square foot, which amounted to $338,400 total.
 Beyond this, we added a second story addition to expand the overall size of the home.
 This 500 square foot addition costs $450 per square foot for a total of $225,000.
 In addition, we completed a gut remodel of the powder room for $25,000, a gut remodel of a bathroom for $65,000, and a gut remodel of the master bathroom for $85,000.